 Karen Bonnell and Kristin Little

-If you are co-parenting a baby, this read should make it to your list.
+If you are co-parenting a baby, this parenting book on building resilience should make it to your list.
 A split in marriage is in itself a significant challenge to overcome, and then comes the new struggle of being a parent.
 It guides both parents and kids through the process of transition.
-It answers all the tough questions that children might ask you regarding the status of the family.
+This parenting self-help book answers all the tough questions that children might ask you regarding the status of the family.

 Sometimes do you feel like you’re raising a pocket-sized storm?
 Well, you are not the only one, and that’s why this book makes its position on the top among funny parenting books.
 This book is going to remind you of all the ‘parenting styles’ going wrong, funnily and sarcastically.
 The book’s take on parenting will keep your sanity intact when your child is going bonkers.

 If you want to get some respite from the overwhelming emotions that parenting brings along, turn these pages written by a comedian-turned-mother.
-Her wit is biting, and you will keep coming back to the book for her outstanding advice and tips during tricky situations.
+Her wit is biting, and you will keep coming back to this book for toddler parents.
+Also, her outstanding tips can help you navigate tricky situations.

-21. Positive Discipline: The classic guide to helping children develop self-discipline, responsibility, cooperation, and problem-solving skills
+21. Best For Mutual Respect: Positive Discipline: The classic guide to helping children develop self-discipline, responsibility, cooperation, and problem-solving skills

 Dr. Jane Nelsen

-Dr. Jane Nelsen is a psychologist and a mother of seven children.
-Her techniques speak about ‘mutual respect’ between the mother and the children instead of punishment and power.
+Dr. Jane Nelsen is a clinical psychologist and a mother of seven children.
+In this positive parenting book, she details her techniques that speak about ‘mutual respect’ between the mother and the children instead of punishment and power.
 She gives very effective and firm methods to communicate with your child, and how to love and cooperate with each other.
 You will see how much calmer your home will become with positive parenting.

 Louise Bates Ames